 As for the rest of the Peninsula—cue the tail wag—the Olympic National Forest and other parks are dog friendly, unless specifically stated.
 Leashed dogs are also welcomed on the Makah Reservation at Neah Bay, including Cape Flattery Trail.

 Check out pet-friendly destinations on the Olympic Peninsula to get the big picture of where you and your furry friend can explore and discover.
+And get some helpful tips about traveling and hiking with your pet in this February, 2022 Honest Paws Special Report Hiking With Dogs: Tips For The Trail + 50 Dog-Friendly National Parks.

 Of course, the fun isn’t limited to the wildnerness.
 There’s a lot for you and your pup to explore and discover in the Olympic Peninsula’s quaint, eclectic and historic towns.
 The one-acre, off-leash play area at the Sequim Dog Park is the perfect spot to run off some doggie steam.
 And the charming seaside town of Port Townsend is all about providing a patio-dining experience for you and your canine companion.